 The tradition of throwing doubloons, beads and trinkets started in New Orleans in the early 1870s when the city’s Twelfth Night Revelers flung trinkets to the crowds while they made their way through New Orleans streets.
 The idea was so popular with their audience that the tradition continues to this day, although modern throws involve mostly beads and cups.

-In the rural areas of Lafayette Parish residents celebrate Mardi Gras with the unique “Courir de Mardi Gras” or Mardi Gras runs where masked men on horseback would travel the countryside knocking on doors, singings songs, dancing and begging for ingredients to make a gumbo.
+In the rural areas of Lafayette, LA residents celebrate Mardi Gras with the unique “Courir de Mardi Gras” or Mardi Gras runs where masked men on horseback would travel the countryside knocking on doors, singings songs, dancing and begging for ingredients to make a gumbo.
 Many times homeowners would throw a chicken to the begging krewe and maskers would attempt to catch the bird for gumbo meat.
 Musicians sometimes followed the krewes, providing more merriment.
 When the courirs returned to town, they produced a communal gumbo for all to enjoy.

-Lafayette's Mardi Gras celebration is absolutely geared towards families.
+Lafayette, LA's Mardi Gras celebration is absolutely geared towards families.
 From staking out a spot along the barricaded parade route to the Le Festival de Mardi Gras a Lafayette at Cajun Field with carnival rides and live music you can be sure your family will be safe and have a great time.